JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-10-17-legner_confidentiality_en.md

 nlpPipeline = Pipeline(stages=[documentAssembler,sentenceDetector,tokenizer,embeddings,ner_model,ner_converter])

-data = spark.createDataFrame([["( b ) not to use such Confidential Information and Know-How of the Disclosing Party for any purpose other than those set forth herein ."]]).toDF("text")
+data = spark.createDataFrame([["Each party will promptly return to the other upon request any Confidential Information of the other party then in its possession or under its control."]]).toDF("text")

 result = nlpPipeline.fit(data).transform(data)
 ```